bbelgodere/blog-hugo/content/about.md

 description = "About me and this site"
 +++

-I'm a software engineer at IBM Research.
+Hi, My name is Brian and I'm a software engineer at IBM Research.
+I spend most of my time working on the Cognitive Computing Cluster.
+An High Performance Computing environment outfitted with Nvidia GPUS optimized for Deep Learning.

 Thanks for reading!